icecube/skymap_scanner/README.md

 ```

 #### 2. Launch Each Client
 The client jobs can submitted via HTCondor from sub-2.
 Running the script below should create a condor submit file requesting the number of workers specified.
-You'll need to give it the same `SKYSCAN_BROKER_ADRESS` and `BROKER_AUTH` as the server, and the path to the startup json file created by the server.
+You'll need to give it the same `SKYSCAN_BROKER_ADDRESS` and `BROKER_AUTH` as the server, and the path to the startup json file created by the server.

 ###### In-Production Usage Note: timeout values
 On sub-2, suggest setting `SKYSCAN_MQ_TIMEOUT_TO_CLIENTS` and `SKYSCAN_MQ_TIMEOUT_FROM_CLIENTS` to a reasonable number like 3600 (seconds).
 This should keep workers long enough to process through the reconstructions and release them once the jobs are complete.
 You may want to manually kill the workers once your scan is complete, since they will each have to wait for an additional `SKYSCAN_MQ_TIMEOUT_TO_CLIENTS`-seconds to expire.